-- Create ZFS Volume: allows you to create a zvol to use as an iSCSI device extent.
+5. Create zvol: allows you to create a zvol to use as an iSCSI device extent.

-- Volume Status: as seen in the example in Figure 6.3k, this screen shows the device name and status of each disk in the ZFS pool as well as any read, write, or checksum errors.
-For each device, buttons are provided to edit the device's options (shown in Figure 6.3l), replace the device, or to offline the device.
+8. Volume Status: as seen in the example in Figure 6.3n, this screen shows the device name and status of each disk in the ZFS pool as well as any read, write, or checksum errors.
+It also indicates the status of the latest ZFS scrub.
+If you click the entry for a device, buttons will appear to edit the device's options (shown in Figure 6.3n), offline the device, or replace the device.

 |Name||string||read-only value showing FreeBSD device name for disk|

 |HDD Standby||drop-down menu||indicates the time of inactivity (in minutes) before the drive enters standby mode in order to conserve energy; this forum post demonstrates how to determine if a drive has spun down|

 |Advanced Power Management||drop-down menu||default is Disabled, can select a power management profile from the menu|